DeryaOkulda2012/MechaCar_Statistical_Analysis/README.md

 - The R-squared value for this model is 0.715 which means 71% of observed variations can be explained by this models, which means it can be a good model to predict MPG.
 !["ScreenShots/Image2.png"](ScreenShots/Image2.png)

+## Deliverable 2: Create Visualizations for the Trip Analysis
 ## Summary Statistics on Suspension Coils

 Collect summary statistics on the pounds per square inch (PSI) of the suspension coils from the manufacturing lots